HongboDoll/PathwayGeneVariation/README.md

 # Citation

-If you find these codes useful or you are insterested in our paper, please cite:
+If you find these codes useful or you are insterested in our paper, or you just like me or Richard, please cite:

->Li, N., He, Q., Wang, J. et al. Super-pangenome analyses highlight genomic diversity and structural variation across wild and cultivated tomato species.
-Nat Genet 55, 852–860 (2023). https://doi.org/10.1038/s41588-023-01340-y
+>Hongbo Li, Matthijs Brouwer, Elena Del Pup et al. Allelic variation in the autotetraploid potato: genes involved in starch and steroidal glycoalkaloid metabolism as a case study, 07 November 2023, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-3499669/v1]